TIBCOSoftware/js-docker/kubernetes/README.md

 See the main README for details on how to use other databases for the repository apart from PostgreSQL.

-# Secrets and Volumes

-Your JasperReports Server license can be in a secret.

-`kubectl create secret generic jasperreports-server-license --from-file=jasperserver.license=./jasperserver.license`

-Keystore files must be in a persistent volume.

-- The cmdline containers create and update the keystore files.
-- The JasperReports Server must access the keystore files.
-- The volume containing the the keystore files must map to `/usr/local/share/jasperserver-pro/keystore` in the container.

-See the main [README](https://github.com/TIBCOSoftware/js-docker#configuring_jasperreports_server_with_volumes) for details of other volumes.

 # Configure the JasperReports Server service

 Edit the `jasperreports-server-k8s.yml` file.